data-integrations/wrangler/docs/directives/url-encode.md

 # URL Encode

-The `url-encode` directive encodes a string to the `application/x-www-form-urlencoded` MIME format.
+The URL-ENCODE directive encodes a string to the `application/x-www-form-urlencoded` MIME format.